How to Create a Company Cancellation Policy [With Examples]

 You can cancel or reschedule an appointment by emailing us at [[email protected]], texting [xxx-xxx-xxxx], or calling our office at [xxx-xxx-xxxx].

-- New clients via your estimates, quotes, and contracts
+- In your quotes, estimates, and contracts

 - Existing clients when they book a new appointment with you